MAKENTNU/web/CONTRIBUTING.md

 ### For code in general

-#### PEP8

-In general, we follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
-<br/>*Tip: PyCharm marks (most) PEP 8 violations with a yellow squiggly line.
-Additionally, PyCharm can easily fix most of these inconsistencies - and enforce various other parts of this style guide - using the [Reformat Code feature](https://www.jetbrains.com/pycharm/guide/tips/reformat-code/) (<kbd>Ctrl+Alt+L</kbd>/<kbd>⌥⌘L</kbd> by default) - possibly requiring some tweaking of the settings.*

-#### String quotation marks

-Use `'` for "code values" that are meant to be compared exactly against some other values.
-**In short: if these strings are changed, things *might* break.**
-Examples include:
-* Existing paths, like file paths for templates, or dotted module paths.
-* Names of variables or attributes, like object attributes, keyword arguments, or template context variables.

-Use `"` for messages, names, etc. that are not supposed to be compared to existing values.
-**In short: if these strings are changed, nothing *should* break.**
-Examples include:
-* Text in a natural language, like messages that are shown to users or developers.
-* Path definitions - e.g. the first argument passed to the [`path()` function](https://docs.djangoproject.com/en/stable/ref/urls/#path) -
-  as these are not supposed to be directly referenced elsewhere (they should instead be inserted using the `reverse()` function or the `url` template tag) and can in principle be changed freely without altering the functionality in any way.
-* Docstrings.

-If unsure, or if the case in question is in a grey area, use `'`.

-*[This specific coding style is loosely based on this library's coding standards](https://docs.ckan.org/en/ckan-2.7.3/contributing/python.html#use-single-quotes).*

 #### Quotation marks inside strings

 Prefer using the proper Unicode characters for quotation marks in the language of the string in question